 The Control Panel is hidden at the upper or lower center of the screen (the default is at the upper center), and becomes visible when you mouse over it.
-The panel consists of two rows: an icon row at the top, and one text rows below it:
+The panel consists of three rows: an icon row at the top, and two text rows below it:

 Note: The above image shows the complete Control Panel.
 The icons that appear can be user selected.
-See Customize Control Panel Configuration, page 95, for details.
+See Control Panel Configuration, page 86, for details.

-- By default, the left of the text row shows the video resolution of the remote display.
-As the mouse pointer moves over the icons in the icon bar, however, the information in the text row changes to describe the icon's function.
-In addition, if a message from another user is entered in the message board, and you have not opened the message board in your session, the message will appear in the text row. - The right of the text row shows the IP address of the device you are accessing.
+- By default, the upper text row shows the video resolution of the remote display.
+As the mouse pointer moves over the icons in the icon bar, however, the information in the upper text row changes to describe the icon's function.
+In addition, if a message from another user is entered in the message board, and you have not opened the message board in your session, the message will appear in the upper row. - The lower row shows the IP address of the device you are accessing at the left of the row.
 The center of the row indicates which bus the user is on (the number before the slash), and the total number of users on that bus (the number behind the slash). - Note: 1.
 The bus and user information in the center of the row only displays if it has been enabled.
-See page 113 for details. - 2.
-See Multiuser Operation, page 247 for further information regarding the KVM over IP switch's bus assignments.
+See Bus Info, page 87 for details. - 2.
+See Multiuser Operation, page 216 for further information regarding the KVM over IP switch's bus assignments.

-• Right clicking in the text row area brings up a menu-style version of the toolbar.
+Right clicking in the text row area brings up a menu-style version of the toolbar.
 In addition, it allows you to select options for the Screen Mode, Zoom, Mouse Pointer, and Macro List.
 These functions are discussed in the sections that follow.

-• To move the Control Panel to a different location on the screen, place the mouse pointer over the text row area, then click and drag.
+To move the Control Panel to a different location on the screen, place the mouse pointer over the text row area, then click and drag.